Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Functional Connectivity</summary>
+  Functional connectivity in the brain refers to how different regions interact and communicate, creating a complex network of neural relationships.
+This understanding is crucial for uncovering how various brain areas work together to support cognitive functions, behavior, and emotional states.
+Electroencephalography (EEG) plays a vital role in this field due to its ability to capture the brain's electrical activity with high temporal precision.
+This temporal resolution makes EEG particularly useful for studying dynamic changes in brain connectivity.
+Additionally, artificial intelligence (AI) enhances the analysis of EEG data by providing advanced tools for decoding complex connectivity patterns and detecting abnormalities.
+Together, EEG and AI offer powerful methods for mapping brain networks, understanding disruptions in connectivity related to neurological and psychological disorders, and potentially guiding interventions and treatments.

   **Useful Resources:**
   <li><a href="https://www.mdpi.com/2306-5354/10/3/372">Connectivity Analysis in EEG Data: A Tutorial Review of the State of the Art and Emerging Trends